アイスランド

 • Iceland - Reykjavík

-• Reykjavik center 101 is the zip code for Reykjavik's town centre, the oldest part of town.
+• Reykjavik centrum 101 is the zip code for Reykjavik's town centre, the oldest part of town.
 Historical buildings and landmarks, a variety of museums and art galleries, cool cafes and world-class restaurants makes it one of the most interesting capital cities in the world.

 It is a compact area and easily walkable so half a day is enough for an impression of the most important sites below: